sourcegraph/customer-training/trainings/sourcegraph-101/talk-track.md

 We'll share this link with you after the presentation so you can install the right extension for you.
 You'll just need to point it at your Sourcegraph instance in your settings.

-### VSCode extension
+### VSCode (and other IDE) extension

-For VSCode users—and soon JetBrains users!—we have a more robust integration.
+For VSCode, JetBrains and Gitpod users—we have a more robust integration.
 With VSCode, you actually can do everything we've seen so far directly in VSCode.

 *Share VSCode, open the Sourcegraph extension, run a search*